rweisssieker-xp/Infopath-Replacement/docs/index.md

 ### [Product Requirements Document](./prd.md)

-Vollständige Produktspezifikation für FormXChange Suite mit Epics, Stories und technischen Anforderungen.
+Complete product specification for FormXChange Suite with epics, stories, and technical requirements.

 ## Architecture

-Architektur-Dokumentation wird hier erstellt.
+Architecture documentation will be created here.

 ## Stories

-User Stories für die Entwicklung werden hier erstellt.
+User stories for development will be created here.

 ## QA

-Quality Assurance Dokumente werden hier erstellt.
+Quality Assurance documents will be created here.